docker/docs/ee/ucp/interlock/usage/service-clusters.md

 In this example, we'll assume you have a UCP cluster set up with at least two worker nodes, `ucp-node-0` and `ucp-node-1`; we'll use these as dedicated proxy servers for two independent Interlock service clusters.

-We'll also assume you've already enabled Interlock, per the [instructions here](https://docs.docker.com/ee/ucp/interlock/deploy/).
+We'll also assume you've already enabled Interlock, per the [instructions here](https://docs.docker.com/ee/ucp/interlock/deploy/), with an HTTP port of 80 and an HTTPS port of 8443.

 ## Setting Up Interlock Service Clusters